 - There will be three exams during the course covering the material in the textbook, as well as all the material presented in class.
-Each exam will be worth 150 points and consist of objective questions (multiple choice, true/false, matching, etc.), map identification, and short essay. - I will provide you with study guides for each of the chapters in your textbook to help you learn the material and prepare for the exams.
-These study guides consists of key terms and concepts for each textbook chapter.
-In general, for each term the student should be able to define the term (what is it) and explain the importance, impact, or cause and effect of the event or idea.
-The exam questions will be taken directly from these study guides. - You must bring a Scantron #882 and a regular pencil in order to take the test. - "Cheat Sheet" for each exam each student is allowed to bring one page of notes (a single 8 1⁄2 x 11 sheet of paper, hand written only, on one side of the paper, no typed, no electronic, no photocopies) to refer to during the exam if desired.
+Each exam will be worth 150 points and may consist of objective questions (multiple choice, true/false, matching, etc.), map identification, and short essay. - I will provide you with a study guide to help you learn the material and prepare for the exams.
+These study guides will consists of critical thinking questions tied to the textbook chapters, class videos and lectures.
+For each exam you are responsible for all the vocabulary from your text as well understanding how these critical thinking questions tie together concepts and ideas to show student understanding of the broad themes and ideas we will be studying in the course.
+Exam questions will be taken directly from these study guides. - You must bring a Scantron #882 and a regular pencil in order to take the test. - "Cheat Sheet" for each exam each student is allowed to bring one page of notes (a single 8 1⁄2 x 11 sheet of paper, hand written only, on one side of the paper, no typed, no electronic, no photocopies) to refer to during the exam if desired.